By Henrique Saunier

 Reading workshop reinforces preservation concepts among children

-The expedition, which had visits to the communities of Santa Luzia and Jacarequara, was also responsible for a Reading Workshop for local children.
-The workshop was an initiative of the author of the book ‘Warriors of the Amazon’, Ronaldo Barcelos, from TR Mídia, one of the initiatives that had their emissions neutralized by the program.
+The expedition, which included visits to the communities of Santa Luzia and Jacarequara, was also responsible for a Reading Workshop aimed at local children.
+The workshop was an initiative of the author of the book ‘Warriors of the Amazon’ (‘Guerreiros da Amazônia’, in Portuguese), Ronaldo Barcelos, from TR Mídia, one of the initiatives that had their emissions neutralized by the program.
 The book tells the adventures of forest heroes with superpowers of Amazonian animals, who use their magical knowledge to preserve the environment.

 The book chosen for Uatumã’s RDS childrens activity could not be more appropriate, as this is the world’s first carbon-neutral publication.
 The activity was born when the third book of the Amazon trilogy was in final phase and was also included in the PCN to compensate the emissions of its production.